augustposch/seattle/README.md

 I am keeping this repository private, because the data was granted to me through a public records request.

-**8/15: Currently in the process of nicely organizing this repo.
-Please explore different sections of the project by reading the individual notebooks in the /notebooks folder.**
+**Please explore different sections of the project by reading the individual notebooks in the /notebooks folder.**

-**Please refer to Models_Aug02.ipynb for one giant notebook with all work done through 8/8/22.**

 ## The story (8/18)